 The village of Upton is 2 miles from the Cathedral Town of Southwell where there is a Station on the Midland Railway and is about 5 miles from the Market Town of Newark where there are Stations on the Great Northern (mail line) and Midland Railways.
 The ESTATE lies within easy reach of 3 packs of Hounds.
 Good fishing can be obtained in the River Greet.”

 Only four of the 16 lots were sold.
 The main lot, Upton Hall and its immediate land and cottages remained unsold.
-According to the Philip’s will, his daughter Mary was allowed to stay on at the Hall, which she did until the early 1890’s.
+According to Philip’s will, his daughter Mary was allowed to stay on at the Hall, which she did until the early 1890’s.
 In 1894 or 1895 the Hall was sold and Mary moved to nearby Newark.

-Revamp of the hall
+Revamp of the Hall

 The new owner was John Warwick, a director of the Newark brewing firm of Warwick & Richardson.
 He remodelled the interior and added the West Wing, containing a large ballroom with a stage and a games room.
 With its pleasure grounds, fountains, conservatory and gardens it would have been a very desirable residence and many village functions were held on the estate.
 John Warwick died in 1935.

-In 1936 Sir Albert Ball bought Upton Hall as an investment, but he never lived here.
-He had been Mayor of Nottingham in 1909, a Justice of the Peace, and father of the World War I Victoria Cross awarded fighter pilot Albert Ball.
+In 1936 Sir Albert Ball bought Upton Hall as an investment but he never lived here.
+He had been Mayor of Nottingham in 1909, a Justice of the Peace and father of the World War I Victoria Cross awarded fighter pilot, Albert Ball.

 The British Horological Institute (BHI) bought Upton Hall from the Fathers of the Holy Ghost in 1972.

-Two ghosts from this long history of Upton Hall have occasionally been reported to have appeared in Upton Hall.
-A White Lady has been reportedly seen in the Library, walking through a doorway, which is now bricked up, or sat at different places in the room.
+Two ghosts from the long history of Upton Hall have occasionally been reported to have appeared in Upton Hall.
+A White Lady has been reportedly seen in the library, walking through a doorway, which is now bricked up, or sat at different places in the room.
 A second ghostly figure has also been reportedly seen travelling down the back stair case, or brushing past people as they climb or descend the stairs.